 Start The Inverter

-After all the steps are done, the installing team performs final checks and confirms that everything is in place.
+After all the steps are done, the installing team performs final checks and confirms everything is in place.
 You can then switch on the system and start using cleaner electricity!

 Solar Panel Costs